 But does it?

 The Csiro Diet plan is a scientifically formulated 12 weeks weight loss strategy.
-It offers various meal options for a fast and healthy sustainable weight loss experience, and is composed of 33% protein, 5600 kJ / 1340 Cal, and 36% Carbohydrates.
+It offers various meal options including super greens for a fast and healthy sustainable weight loss experience, and is composed of 33% protein, 5600 kJ / 1340 Cal, and 36% Carbohydrates.

 The diet plans take advantage of the latest scientific evidence in weight loss - that is, a higher protein, low GI diet effectively increases body fat loss and consistent weight management.